 Digital Service Standard

-The South Australian Government has, through its Digital Service Standard Policy, adopted the Digital Service Standard as its preferred approach to the development of digital services across government.
+The Government of South Australia has, through its Digital Service Standard Policy, adopted the Digital Service Standard as its preferred approach to the development of digital services across government.

 Agencies are required to consider the Digital Service Standard in the design and implementation of new or renewed government services, and where a decision is made not to use it, provide sufficient reason – indicating why it was proactively discounted.